-The arguments for the significance of the top versus middle income comparisons are, therefore, quite different.
-Here we want to test the assertion that there may be a "tipping point" in overall national levels of inequality, (for example, at high levels of the 90/50 ratio), beyond which affluent citizens become less civically engaged and less likely to support public policies which benefit all of society.
-This might occur, for example, when a critical mass of high-income parents decide to pull their children out of the local public school system or when well paid employees decide that paying taxes for income security programs or social insurance are a waste of their money because it is easier to self-insure at lower cost.
+The arguments for the significance of the top versus middle income comparisons are different.
+Here we want to test the assertion that there may be a 'tipping point' in overall national levels of inequality (for example, at high levels of the 90/50 ratio), beyond which affluent citizens become less civically engaged and so less likely to support public policies that benefit all of society.
+This might occur, for example, when a critical mass of highincome parents decide to pull their children out of the local public school system or when well paid employees decide that paying taxes for income security programs or social insurance are a waste of money because it is easier to self-insure at lower cost.
 As a consequence, it is essential to know which part of the distribution of income is becoming more unequal and how each part affects the variable of interest.6